 Bonaventure Cemetery is the most famous cemetery in Savannah.
 It’s known as one of the most beautiful cemeteries in the world.
 It was made famous by John Berendt’s New York Times bestseller, “Midnight in the Garden of Good and Evil” and Clint Eastwood’s movie, which was based on the book.
 A few famous people who are buried in the cemetery include poet Conrad Aiken, singer/songwriter Johnny Mercer, and Georgia’s first governor, Edward Telfair.

 The Bird Girl statue was featured on the cover of John Berendt’s New York Times best-selling book, “Midnight in the Garden of Good and Evil.”
-It was originally located in Bonaventure Cemetery, but it had to be relocated to Telfair Academy.
+It was originally located in Bonaventure Cemetery, but it was relocated to Telfair Academy for safekeeping.

 Related Reading